thegalaxykat/Jot/README.md

 - *Automatic Saving*: Jot will automatically save your changes so you don't lose your note if you quit the app or restart your computer.

+## Use Jot

+Alas Apple makes me pay a yearly fee to export signed apps and so I can not provide you with a nice little DMG.
+If you want to use Jot you'll have to download the code and compile it yourself (if anyone knows a way around this please let me know and I'll provide a release!).

 ## Packages